-Talk to her.
-This is the most straightforward, honest approach and the path of least resistance.
+Simply talking to her is the most straightforward, honest approach and the path of least resistance.
 Sit her down and explain to her that things are not working out, you cannot live with her any longer and you want her to move out.
 When discussing options with her give her a few choices to ease the pain of the situation, but do not leave the terms of when and how she leaves open-ended or she may never leave.
 Say to her something like, "I understand that this may be hard for you but I think it's best that we get some closure rather than leaving the arrangements open.
-Do you think you can be out by the end of the month?"
-That should leave enough time to get a new place.
-Set a time limit for the discussion, about a half-hour.
-Discussions longer than this will just escalate into arguments or crying spells.
-Remain calm and, if necessary, have a friend that you can talk to at the end of the half-hour.
-It is best to have this discussion in a public place on neutral turf.
+Do you think you can be out by this date?"
+Allow a reasonable length of time to find new housing in your market, and be prepared to negotiate the date in good faith.
+If at all possible try to have a neutral acquaintance present, both as a witness and as someone who can help keep the discussion civil.
+It's also useful to have this conversation on neutral territory, if you can.

-Listen to her but hold boundaries.
-If she asks for six months, say no. If she asks for a month and a half, say yes.
+Once you've agreed on a date, be sure to follow up and make sure she's actively seeking a new home and preparing to move.
 If she agrees to a month and a half and she has not started packing her stuff by the end of the first month, get some boxes from the grocery store and offer to put her items in these.
 Appeal to her family if necessary.
 They may be able to talk some reason into her.
 If children are involved, try to be understanding but do not let her use the children to manipulate you.
 If they are your children make formal financial support arrangements and work out a visitation schedule.
 Remain emotionally detached.
 While she may resent this approach and try to continue to emotionally connect with you, this is not healthy for either of you in the long run and will only lead to false hopes.
 If you are also breaking up with her as a girlfriend, do not continue to be physical with her and do not put yourself in situations where this is likely to occur.